Aliases for DGKB Gene

 GeneCards Summary for DGKB Gene

 DGKB (Diacylglycerol Kinase Beta) is a Protein Coding gene.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Signaling by GPCR.
+Among its related pathways are Effects of PIP2 hydrolysis and Glycerolipid metabolism.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is DGKG.

 UniProtKB/Swiss-Prot for DGKB Gene